openalto/ietf-hackathon/docs/demo_1.md

 If you encountered errors in the logs output by the above command, you may refer to the Rucio documentation to check for the reason behind specific error codes.
 In particular "*destination RSE not reachable*" happens when the XRootD image is not built correctly (refer to makefile).

-You can also access those nodes using `docker exec` directly (rather than accessing them with host names using mininit).
+You can also access those nodes using `docker exec` directly (rather than accessing them with hostnames using Mininit).

 ```sh
 $ docker-compose -f docker-compose-with-rucio-monit.yml exec rucio /bin/bash